 - Code review - undertaking a review of our regulatory codes to ensure they focus on customer outcomes, in accordance with the review's recommendations.

-Our work on bills and marketing will include setting new standards for bills and marketing materials, with the aim of helping customers navigate the energy market more effectively.
+Our work on bills and marketing included setting new standards for bills and marketing materials, with the aim of helping customers navigate the energy market more effectively.
+These changes took effect from 1 July 2019.

-- July 2019 – new standards for bills and marketing take effect
+- 1 July 2019: Victorian Default Offer implemented, and new standards for bills and marketing take effect.

-- By end 2019 – report on competitiveness and efficiency of the Victorian retail energy market
+- 17 December 2019: Framework to assess the competitiveness and efficiency of the retail energy market published.

 Stakeholder reference group